4bdul4ziz/AgriVision/readme.md

 3. Run the app.R file
 4. Upload the satellite image of the land to be processed
 5. View the processed images and the mapped cultivatable land
+6. Enter location, find details and refresh the page
+7. View the location specific details and attributes

 ## Usage
 AgriVision can be used to identify and map cultivatable land for agricultural needs.
 The results obtained from the image processing techniques can help farmers and agricultural organizations make informed decisions and contribute to the growth and development of the agriculture sector.